 A pine-block, glass-and-steel staircase leads to a second-floor office, where the central vaulted roofline stretches overhead, flanked by a catwalk overlooking the entry.
 The stairs also lead to a lower level, which houses an exercise room and guest suite.

-High up on one wall of the dining area, a series of clerestory windows offers glimpses of sky and trees without detracting from the windows across the room that frame the river views.
-Below those small windows, a long, built-in macassar beverage bar provides additional storage.
+High up on one wall of the dining area, a series of clerestory windows offer glimpses of sky and trees without detracting from the windows across the room that frame the river views.
+Below those small windows, a long, built-in Macassar beverage bar provides additional storage.

 To the right of the front hall, a gallery leads to a guest room as well as the master suite, which accesses one of the balconies.
 From the gallery, French doors also open onto a small front porch facing the driveway that enjoys the afternoon sun.

 The home is furnished with a mix of family heirlooms and new, modern pieces.
 “Christian just had to make sure the living room was big enough to hold my sofas,” recalls the wife.
 “That was the only requirement.”